Quiphius/pdns-sync/README.rst

   cd $GIT_WORK_TREE
   pdns-sync *.dns

-The environment variables are for the database configuration and the values above are the default except for the password
+The environment variables are for the database configuration and the values above are the default except for the password that is empty as default.

 Make the hook executable::